 Join an award-winning agency that thrives on positive relationships and partnerships in our community.
-Cordova Recreation & Park District is seeking a Recreation Superintendent, a Department Head position with the responsibility for the management of a comprehensive public recreation program that meets the needs of our community.
+The Cordova Recreation and Park District is seeking a Recreation Superintendent, a Department Head position with the responsibility for the management of a comprehensive public recreation program and golf course.
 Benefits: A friendly, supportive and fun work culture where we value our people and their growth.

-The candidate must have knowledge of the philosophy, principles, and practices of public recreation and comprehensive recreation program development.
+The Ideal Candidate The candidate must have knowledge of the philosophy, principals, and practices of public recreation and comprehensive recreation program development and golf course management.
 Substantial administration, budget, and business funding development experience is critical.
 The ability to foster relationships with key partners and stakeholders is essential.
-The next Recreation Superintendent should be prepared to: manage and participate in the implement goals, objectives, policies, and priorities for assigned programs; prepare and present complex verbal and written reports to the Board of Directors, other agencies, and community groups; develop and administer the Recreation Department annual budget by forecasting funds needed; staff liaison with the Friends of Cordova Park, Inc., a Charitable Foundation; establish and administer joint use agreements and affiliation agreements with other organizations such as school districts, local and state organizations; and analyze trends, demographics, and community conditions in the preparation of a variety of reports and memoranda on various parks and recreation related subjects.
+The next Recreation Superintendent should be prepared to: manage and participate in the implementation of goals, objectives, policies, and priorities for assigned programs; prepare and present complex verbal and written reports to the Board of Directors, other agencies, and community groups; develop and administer the Recreation Department annual budget by forecasting funds needed; staff liaison with the Cordova Recreation and Park Foundation, a charitable foundation; establish and administer joint use agreements and affiliation agreements with other organizations such as school districts, local and state organizations; and analyze trends, demographics, and community conditions in the preparation of a variety of reports and memoranda on various parks and recreation related subjects.

 The Recreation Superintendent performs the following essential duties:

-Assumes administrative and management responsibility for the delivery of a comprehensive recreation program; manages and participates in the development and implementation of goals, objectives, policies, and priorities for assigned programs; recommends and administers policies and procedures; monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures.
+Assumes administrative and management responsibility for the delivery of a comprehensive recreation program including golf course operations; manages and participates in the development and implementation of goals, objectives, policies, and priorities for assigned programs; recommends and administers policies and procedures; monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures.

 Provides administrative support to the Director of Parks and Recreation in planning and executing the District's missions and objectives; conducts a variety of organizational studies, investigations, and operational studies; prepares and presents complex verbal and/or written reports to the Board of Directors, other agencies, and community groups.